 Now think about that for a second—this incredible variety of experience is created by one HTML element when you add three specific attributes to it.
 And the experienced is enhanced—progressively—as the browser’s and operating system’s capabilities increase.
 Amazing!

 As I mentioned, progressive enhancement ensures people can use your product, no matter what.
 You could just as easily swap in “PWA” for “progressive enhancement” in that statement.
-After all, PWAs give you network awareness and independence, they can be used to lower the overall cost of using your product for your for users through smart caching, they enable access to native APIs on certain platforms, and they provide more ways for your product to get discovered (e.g., search, store, links).
+After all, PWAs give you network awareness and independence, they can be used to lower the overall cost of using your product for your for users through smart caching, they enable access to platform APIs on certain platforms, and they provide more ways for your product to get discovered (e.g., search, store, links).
 Those are some impressive progressive enhancement bona fides.

 Additionally, the two technical lynchpins of PWA—Web App Manifest and Service Worker—are ignored if they aren’t supported.
 Products you build using them will continue to work really well, even in their absence.
 They are, by definition, progressive enhancements too.